linkdevelopment/CircleProgress_Android/README.md

   progressCircular.setTextSize(12f)
 ```
 #### Text Font
-This attribute used to set text font
+This attribute is used to set text font
 ```kotlin
   progressCircular.setTextFont(R.font.custom_font)
 ```